Run a CAP Application on Kyma

 Open the URL to your application.

-Now, you can create some entries in the Risks application, which are stored in the HANA database.
+Now, you can create some entries in the Risks application, which are stored in the SAP HANA database.

 Summary